 The RDR data are derived from the EDR files, which cover arbitrary and irregular time periods, generally determined by the pattern of downlinks from the spacecraft.
 The RDR are typically evaluated for a single instrument state found in the EDR files, generally corresponding to the instrument fully configured for science data acquisition.
 Unless otherwise indicated, the value of TELREADOUT is the same for all records extracted from a particular EDR file.
 The EDR science records need not be contiguous; however, time-windows containing gaps are not included in the RDR.
-Generally, science data records with elevated counting rates associated with solar energetic particle (SEP) events will be excluded from the RDR; however, throughout MGA, solar activity was minimal and no records were lost.
+Generally, science data records with elevated counting rates associated with solar energetic particle (SEP) events will be excluded from the RDR.
+Information on RDR data excluded due to SEP events is provided in the RDR data set catalog file (grand 11b ds.cat).